-Figure S12.
+Figure S7.
 The reduced set of pathways used for investigating the difference between mRNA and maximum enzyme activities after mapping them to the genome-wide metabolic map.

-Table 6.
-Enzyme activities of pathways of Fig S12 in the cells’ crude extract and absolute values of mRNA encoding the enzymes.
+Table 5.
+Enzyme activities of pathways of Figure S7 in the cells’ crude extract and absolute values of mRNA encoding the enzymes.